amaiasagasti/UrbanPleasantnessEventfulness/README.md

 <h3 align="center">SOUNDLIGHTS</h3>

   <p align="center">
-    Development of a network of sensors in Barcelona that extract and display perceptual characteristics of the urban environment in real-time.
+    Development of a network of sensors in Barcelona's metropolitan area to extract and display perceptual characteristics of the urban environment in real-time.
 These sensors aim to collect data, raise awareness and modify the behaviour of citizens towards a more respectful environment.
-This project bases on a research for AI models to predict the perceptual sound qualities of "pleasantness" and "eventfulness" in urban soundscapes with focus on prediction accuracy and suitability to real-time implementations.
+This project is grounded on a research that develops AI models to predict the perceptual sound qualities of "pleasantness" and "eventfulness" in urban soundscapes with focus on prediction accuracy and suitability to real-time implementations.
   </p>

 </div>